Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/core-engr-biz-logic/index.md

-Core (Backend) Engineering - Business logic and API
+# Core (Backend) Engineering - Business logic and API

-## Description:
 This division is the primary "backend" division.
 It owns all the API endpoint code of MARS, which is used by the website and code-writing end users.
 In writing these API endpoints, this division also writes all the corresponding logic/brains of MARS.
 Final decisions about the API code and related business logic (except for select security areas) lie with this division.

 ## Typical users/customers of the division: